 Big Hole National Battlefield

-Coyote Camp is Big Hole's premier education program for school groups.
-During this fun, interactive, educational experience students rotate through activity stations on the battlefield and with various cultural demonstrators.
-Coyote Camp is offered during one week in late September.
-Each school group reserves a one day slot from 10am to 3pm.
+Coyote Camp is Big Hole's leading educational program for schools and homeschool groups.
+During this fun, interactive, educational experience, students rotate through activity stations on the battlefield and with various cultural demonstrators.
+Coyote Camp is offered for one week in mid-September.
+Each group reserves a one day slot that runs from 10am to 3pm.
 We can accommodate up to 200 students per day.
-Educational groups who want to get the highest quality educational experience out of their visit are encouraged to attend Coyote Camp.
+Educational groups who want to get the highest quality experience out of their visit are encouraged to attend Coyote Camp.